-The ECS Board of Directors or a committee appointed by the Board will hold an annual review of the Suspension and Expulsion Procedures to make sure that the policies and procedures.
+The ECS Board of Directors or a committee appointed by the Board will hold an annual review of the Suspension and Expulsion.
 During the review, the Board of Directors and/or a committee appointed by the Board will make any necessary modifications to the list of offenses for which students are subject to suspension or expulsion.